From A Wiki of Ice and Fire

 She has a round flat face, dusky skin and eyes like molten gold.
 She is no more than ten when she is freed by Daenerys in Astapor.
 She had turned eleven by the time Daenerys married Hizdahr zo Loraq .
 Despite her young age she is very strong willed and intelligent.

 Missandei has been trained to speak the Common Tongue of Westeros, High Valyrian, and bastard Valyrian.
 She has some knowledge of Ghiscari.
-Missandei was taught to refer to herself as "this one" instead of using first-person pronouns.
-She still uses the phrase out of habit, but tries to drop said habit.:
+Missandei was taught to refer to herself as "this one" instead of using first-person pronouns, a habit she tries to overcome:-

 They were eventually captured by raiders from the Basilisk Isles, then sold into slavery in Astapor.
 While still very young Missandei had a noticeable gift, easily learning languages.
 Consequently, the Good Masters chose to train her as a scribe.

 Missandei was a slave interpreter for Kraznys mo Nakloz when Daenerys Targaryen came to inspect the Unsullied in Astapor.
 She left untranslated several of his phrases such as "Westerosi whore", "sunset savage", and "Westerosi pigs".
 She offered to Kraznys both accurate translations of Daenerys' words and notes of the motives behind them.
 For example, Missandei noted that "she speaks no praise, to keep the price down".
 While Missandei translated Kraznys' sales pitch to Dany, Kraznys kept poking the slave girl with the end of his lash, urging her to add more details.